ApplETS/Notre-Dame/README.md

 ## How to renew apple certificates:

 Follow the procedure in this [repo](https://github.com/ApplETS/fastlane-ios-certificates/blob/master/README.md) available only by admin group and devops group:

-## ⚖️ License

-This projet is licensed under the Apache License V2.0.
-See the [LICENSE](LICENSE.md) file for more info.